Nyandwi/algorithms/README.md

 # Algorithms and Data Structures for Coding Interviews

-I want to learn algorithms and data structures to improve my SE skills as I do not have a background in computer science.
+I want to learn algorithms and data structures to improve my engineering skills.
 I will use this repository to track my progress, take notes, and to practice.

-Algorithms and data structures are important for not only getting around the coding interviews but also for solving algorithmic problems efficiently(time and space complexity wise).
-Every program that exists is a tree or a flow of operations that executes particular instructions.
-Every program takes or produces data.
-There are different types of data, each type require different manipulation and storage techniques.
-That's exactly why I would like to learn about data structures and algorithms.
+Algorithms and data structures are two of the most important computer science concepts.
+They are not only important for getting around the coding interviews but also for solving computational problems efficiently(time and space complexity wise).
+To day, there are massive datasets that are being generated instantly.
+Developing efficient algorithms that work on those massive datasets is one of the key and biggest challenges for almost every engineer.
+Choosing a right algorithm and data structure that suit a particular computation problem is also a critical thing that can influence the efficiency of the program.

 ### Revised Algorithms